christoph-fricke/project-lighthouse/README.md

 ### What is this?
 This project was completed as a task given from university.
-The goal was to create a implementation of breakout that is playable on so called lighthouse.
+The goal was to create a implementation of breakout that is playable on a so called lighthouse.
 We went a little bit further and added a little end boss to our implementation.
 The game can be played at a computer or at the lighthouse.
 However the last option is not available to the